First homebuyer e-course

 Pre-approval is a formal document prepared by a lender.
 It's an indication of how much money a lender is willing to lend you for a home loan.
 It's sometimes called conditional approval, or approval-in-principle.

-Keep in mind that a home loan pre-approval is not the same as being approved for an actual mortgage.
-It is possible to get pre-approved by a lender, only to be rejected at the actual application stage – but this is generally only likely to happen if your situation substantially changes in between.
-For instance, if you change jobs and your income declines, that could impact your approval.
+A home loan pre-approval is not the same as being approved for an actual mortgage.
+It is possible to get pre-approved by a lender, only to be rejected at the actual application stage – but this is only likely to happen if your situation substantially changes in between, like you change jobs and your income declines.

 Get a free credit score check before you apply for a home loan

-Most lenders will issue you a pre-approval that lasts three months.
+Once you apply, if the lender is satisfied that you meet their lending criteria, the lender will grant you conditional pre-approval to borrow up to a certain amount.
+Most lenders will issue you a pre-approval that lasts 3 months or 90 days.
 This gives you time to hunt for properties and get your actual application together.
 The expiry date is usually listed on your pre-approval letter, and once this date lands, you'll need to apply for pre-approval again.

 Not all lenders offer pre-approval, but here's a list of some who do: